 4.1.4 Service exchange contract as a contract for work and services

-4.2 Investment certificates
+4.2 Investment certificate and certificates

-All certificates of a project are registered on the respective project page of AgoraNatura in the form of a publicly viewable certificate register indicating the provider, their total number and their unique certificate number as well as their distribution to the investors.
-Investors may choose to be listed either anonymously or by name in the certificate register with the number of certificates they hold.
+All certificates of a project are registered on the respective project page of AgoraNatura in the form of a publicly visible certificate register indicating the provider, their total number and their unique certificate number as well as their distribution to the investors.
+Investors can choose to be listed either anonymously or by name in the certificate register with the number of certificates they hold.
 The choice shall be indicated during the investment process.

-5. Handling of payment flows
+5. settlement of payment flows

 Accepted currency is EUR.
 Investors must be able to make the payment in this currency via their credit institution.
 Payments in foreign currencies are automatically transferred back by SecuPay.
 Any fees and/or conversion losses incurred as a result will be borne by the investor and will be automatically deducted when the payment is transferred back.

-AgoraNatura and the operator exclude liability for slightly negligent breaches of duty, insofar as these do not relate to damage resulting from injury to life, limb or health or do not affect claims under the Product Liability Act.
+AgoraNatura and the operator exclude liability for slightly negligent breaches of duty, insofar as these do not relate to damage from injury to life, limb or health or affect claims under the Product Liability Act.
 The same applies to slightly negligent breaches of duty by our legal representatives and vicarious agents.